Baltimore’s busy port fully reopens after bridge collapse, and a return to normal is expected - WTOP News

 “You hear that?”
 Moore said.
 “That’s a beautiful sound.”

+Behind him, giant cranes lifted shipping containers from the deck of a docked cargo ship and deposited them on land.

-Some shipping companies rerouted their cargo to other ports following the deadly collapse in March.
-The disaster halted most maritime traffic through Baltimore’s busy port as crews worked around the clock to clear an estimated 50,000 tons of fallen steel and concrete from the Patapsco River.
+Many shipping companies rerouted their cargo to other ports following the deadly collapse in March.
+The deadly disaster halted most maritime traffic through Baltimore’s busy port as crews worked around the clock to clear an estimated 50,000 tons of fallen steel and concrete from the Patapsco River.

-The salvage effort cost roughly $160 million, with federal, state and local agencies involved, officials said.
+The estimated cost for the entire salvage operation is $160 million, with federal, state and local agencies involved.

 Companies that steered clear of Baltimore during the cleanup will likely come back now that the channel has been returned to its original depth and width, officials said.
-The port processes more cars and farm equipment than any other in the country.
+The port, which processes more cars and farm equipment than any other in the country, is expected to be operating at normal capacity by mid-July.

-All that rerouted commercial traffic “belongs in Baltimore today,” U.S. Transportation Secretary Pete Buttigieg said.
+All that rerouted commercial traffic “belongs in Baltimore today,” U.S. Transportation Secretary Pete Buttigieg said during a news briefing earlier this week.
 “We have every indication that that is what is taking place, but we will be reinforcing that expectation as we speak with players up and down the supply chains.”

 Crews were able to reopen portions of the deep-draft channel in phases, restoring some commercial traffic in recent weeks.
 Some cruise ships and large container ships have already passed through, officials said.